Glória Pires: 1980s

 In 1980, after she left the hospital, Glória decided to change her appearance, cutting and lightening her hair.
 Her next telenovelas were Água Viva and As Três Marias, an adaptation of Clarice Lispector's novel of the same name.
 She made a deal with Globo so that she could act in her first feature film after the end of this telenovela.
 In 1981, Glória starred in Fábio Barreto's Índia, a filha do Sol as Putkoy, a Native Brazilian who falls in love with a white soldier played by Nuno Leal Maia.
 This was also Barreto's first feature film.

 In 1982, Glória took a break from acting due to her first pregnancy.
 In 1983 she returned to telenovelas with Louco Amor as newly graduated journalist Cláudia.
 During this telenovela, Nelson Pereira dos Santos invited her to play Heloísa, Graciliano Ramos' wife, in his film Memoirs of Prison.
-This was her second collaboration with Fábio Barreto, which starred as Siqueira Campos.
+This was her second collaboration with Fábio Barreto, who starred as Siqueira Campos.
 Glória attended the film's premiere alongside real life Heloísa.
 In 1984, she acted in the telenovela Partido Alto.
-The following year would mark Globo's 20th anniversary, and the mini-series O Tempo e o Vento, an adaptation of Érico Veríssimo's novel of same name, would be produced to celebrate it.
-After she learned of the intentions of Paulo José, the director of the mini-series, to cast her as the main lead Ana Terra, Glória convinced Globo's head director Daniel Filho that she could reconcile the shooting of the telenovela and the mini-series.
+The following year marked Globo's 20th anniversary, and the mini-series O Tempo e o Vento, an adaptation of Érico Veríssimo's novel of same name, was produced to celebrate it.
+After she learned that Paulo José, the director of the mini-series, wanted to cast her as the main lead, Ana Terra, Glória convinced Globo's head director Daniel Filho that she could reconcile the shooting of the telenovela and the mini-series.

 After O Tempo e o Vento, Glória starred in her second film, Francisco Ramalho Júnior's Besame Mucho, alongside Antônio Fagundes and José Wilker.
 She moved to São Paulo for two months with daughter Cléo Pires in order to shoot the film.
 In 1987 she starred in the telenovela Direito de Amar and in the film The Long Haul.
 In 1988, she postponed her honeymoon with second husband Orlando Morais in order to play Maria de Fátima, Regina Duarte's daughter and antagonist, in Vale Tudo.